sujeetkv/flaskcode/README.md

     app.run()
 ```

-If you start the Flask app on the default port, you can access the flaskcode at http://127.0.0.1:5000/flaskcode.
+Now if you run the Flask app on default port, you can access the flaskcode at http://127.0.0.1:5000/flaskcode.